mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

     sudo reboot
     ```

-    **Tip:** It may take a few minutes for your node to come back online after reboot.
+    **Note:** It may take a few minutes for your node to come back online after reboot.

 ### Locale requirements
 You must set the `LC_ALL` and `LANG` environment variables to `en_US.utf-8`.

-- For info on setting these variables in Red Hat, see [How to change system locale on RHEL](https://access.redhat.com/solutions/974273)
+- For information on how to set these variables in Red Hat, see [How to change system locale on RHEL](https://access.redhat.com/solutions/974273)

 - On Linux:
 ````
 localectl set-locale LANG=en_US.utf8
 ````

-- For info on setting these variable in CentOS7, see [How to set up system locale on CentOS 7](https://www.rosehosting.com/blog/how-to-set-up-system-locale-on-centos-7/).
+- For information on how to set on these variables in CentOS7, see [How to set up system locale on CentOS 7](https://www.rosehosting.com/blog/how-to-set-up-system-locale-on-centos-7/).

 # Next steps
 - [Install Docker from Docker’s yum repository][1]